Quick Tip: for a instant quote for final expense life insurance, fill out the form on the side and rates will be displayed immediately.

 Burial Insurance ~ is slightly different where as it is put in place to cover the cost of your funeral expenses when you die.
 Usually face value is from $5,000-$25,000.
 Slightly higher depending on the carrier.
 Ask your independent agent.

 Not only is funeral the traditional choice after death, it is also one of the more expensive options.
 As mentioned above, you can expect a burial to cost around $10,000.
-While this may seem ridiculously high to some, think of the money that goes into a burial.
-If you’re deemed uninsurable at this age, a guaranteed acceptance life policy may be your only choice.

 The casket, for one, usually costs around $2,000, but they can be far more expensive depending on the quality.
 In addition, the headstone is another item that needs to be accounted for.
 An average headstone will cost approximately $1,000, with the potential to be significantly more expensive.